SAP status and your semester aid

 - If we cannot determine you are following your academic plan, we may request additional information from you.

-If you were on probation for fall 2015, but did not enroll in classes:
+If you were on probation in your previous semester, but did not enroll in classes:

 Important information about filing an SAP appeal